 But Zoom classes have presented learning challenges for Leiya, who has been diagnosed with dyslexia and attention deficit hyperactivity disorder, anxiety, depression and a pragmatic communications disorder -- all which require extra resources and attention.

 Eliacin focuses much of her time advocating to get better resources for Leiya.
 She is a part of three parent-led local activist organizations: Decoding Dyslexia, a group seeking to expand "research based interventions" for dyslexia; the Collaborative Parent Leadership Action Network, a volunteer group that addresses educational inequities; and Boston Special Education Parent Advisory Council, where she serves as a board member to advocate for families with special needs children.

 Before schools resumed in September, CPLAN launched a learning pod -- a small group of students learning remotely together -- at Lena Park Community Center in Dorchester for some 20 girls from the second to eighth grades who need extra support.
 Eliacin is a "pod assistant," helping students with work and assisting with programs.
 The role allows her to help Leiya as she starts the seventh grade and make sure she gets to her (now virtual) dance classes on time.

 Eliacin and Leiya's story is just one example of a family navigating school and life amid the pandemic.
-We invite you to follow their journey and check back regularly for updates on how their story is unfolding.
+We invite you to follow their journey.